BELOW IS A COPY OF PRIOR YEARS POSTINGS, AS THE ORIGINAL BLOG HOSTING SERVICE WAS CHANGED.

 • created SORA 3-tier system

-• retroactively extended registration to life for Tier III registrants
+• retroactively extended registration to life for Tier III registrants• offense pre-dating registry results in registration if convicted of any new felony

 (“recapture” provision)